lsnovich/lauranovich/README.md

 # Summary

 18+ years of experience documenting everything from quick start guides to APIs.
 Open Source, Linux, and Git are my tools of the trade.
 I work in a Docs as Code Philosophy and teach what I know to anyone willing to listen.

 Experience includes template and style guide design, user-stories and team management.
 I quickly research and learn new technology.
 I am a professional and proficient writer with a flair for desktop publishing and page design.

-Understands network architecture diagrams, communication security, and authentication protocols, virtualization, etc.
+I create and understands complex architecture diagrams and have experience in communication, security, authentication protocols, virtualization, etc.

 Tool Chest includes Madcap Flare, Jira/Confluence, Git/TFS, XML, DocBook, FrameMaker, MS Office Suite, WebWorks, Visio, CorelDraw and More!